COMP2150-24s1/level-design-assessment-Mingyou-Han/README.md

 This switch toggles the room to foreshadow the switch in conjunction with a unique background.
 This is to draw attention to the feature and remind the player that the room is the same.
 Creating subversion and hinting at other potential secrets hiding in plain sight, encouraging exploration through discovery.

 ### 1.2.
 Drama

-Firstly, relief was created by the design of the center room which provides both the function of an overlook point to the entire level and a break room to create "safety".
-This box uses positive space in the center of the map to create a safe environment as the space in itself is emphasised.
+Firstly, relief was created by the design of the centre room which provides both the function of an overlook point to the entire level and a break room to create "safety".
+This box uses positive space in the centre of the map to create a safe environment as the space in itself is emphasised.

 ![example of positive spacing](<positive Space.png>)
 ![In Game Example](Center.png)

-This relief is placed right after a “power moment” that the player experiences after pickup the gun and killing a tunnel packed with chompers and spitters.
+This relief is placed right after a “power moment” that the player experiences after picking up the gun and killing a tunnel packed with chompers and spitters.

 ![Power Moment](<Power Moment.png>)

 This power moment is enhanced by the fact that players are designed to die to chompers before this encounter.
-Offering a chance of vengeance, taking inspiration from Sakiro, where the player dying is a narrative element that enhances the overall experience and adds subversion to narrative as a fun experience.
+Offering a chance of vengeance, taking inspiration from Sakiro, where the player dying is a narrative element that enhances the overall experience and adds subversion to the narrative as a fun experience.

 ![Kill Pit](<Added Acid to Quicken the process.png>)